 Operation Noble Anvil — the name given to the US portion of OAF— kicked off on the night of Mar.
 24, 1999.
 As told by Steve Davies in his book F-15C Eagle Units in Combat, the 493rd FS would claim four Federal Republic of Yugoslavia Air Force (FRYAF) MiG-29s destroyed during the brief campaign.

-The second MiG-29 kill that night fell to Lt Col Cesar Rodriguez, a double MiG-killing veteran of Desert Storm.
+The first MiG-29 kill that night fell to Lt Col Cesar Rodriguez, a double MiG-killing veteran of Desert Storm.
 Rodriguez (in F-15C 86-0169) claimed his third kill while flying OCA over the war-torn city of Pristina.
 He was No 3 in a four-ship F-15 OCA force — ‘Knife’ flight, mission 4125F — assigned to protect NATO’s first strike package of the war.
 The fighter-bombers were targeting Montenegro airfield, ‘and was also going to take out the radars that were linking the adjoining Kosovo/Montenegro airspace.
 We were to open up a lane of attack to make the province of Kosovo accessible without contention’, recalled Rodriguez.

 ‘Knife’ flight would lead everyone into battle — even the stealthy B-2s were scheduled to follow behind it.
 The mission commander was the F-16 lead pilot, Lt Col Dave Goldfein, while ‘Knife’ would be led by Robert ‘Cricket’ Renner (the 493rd FS’s FWS graduate and weapons officer), with `K-Bob’ as No 2, Rodriguez No 3 and ‘Wild Bill’ Denim, a recently winged Eagle ‘baby’, as No 4.